That’s my goal for you.

 There are quite a few author box plugins available, but that one gives the best balance of flexibility and out-of-box quality in my opinion.

 This video tutorial will give you a behind-the-scenes look if you want to watch how it works first.
+Or you can follow this guide on adding an author bio box.

 The next way to customize your site will help you build your personal brand even faster.